Q. Are children allowed at Advocacy Day?

 Q. I don’t have infertility but have friends or family who do; should I come?

 A. Yes!
-The more people in Washington, D.C on May 8th, the louder our voice.
+The more people on Advocacy Day, the louder our voice.